mcosovic/FactorGraph.jl/docs/src/man/continuousModel.md

 # [Graphical Model](@id graphicalModelContinuous)

-The FactorGraph supports the composite type `ContinuousModel` related with the [synchronous message passing schedule] (@ref synchronousSchedule), with three fields:
+The FactorGraph supports the composite type `ContinuousModel` related with the [synchronous message passing] (@ref synchronousSchedule), with three fields:
 - `ContinuousGraph`;
 - `ContinuousInference`;
 - `ContinuousSystem`.